EOL may refer to any of the following:

 No longer updated

-Some enthusiasts may release unofficial patches that can fix these problems.
+Some enthusiasts may release unofficial patches that fix these problems.
 However, it would be up to the community and not the original developer to release and support these patches.

 No replacement parts